-You'll always get our best rates when you book direct.
-Click here to see our latest promotions.
+You'll always get our best prices when you book on our website, through phone or email.

 This 16th century mansion house has been skilfully restored into a beautiful hotel with fifteen guestrooms.
 "El Ladron de Agua", meaning "The Water Thief", is taken from the title of a poem by Juan Ramon Jimenez in Olvidos de Granada.
 The hotel incorporates water symbols and images into its decor that are important to Granada's history.
 Our interior courtyard has Tuscan columns and the rooms are full of small Moorish and Mudejar artistic treasures, which add to the romantic appeal of our hotel.
 We welcome you to stay with us when you come to Granada.